Variables V₁ ← 1 V₂ ← 2 V₃ ← n V₄, V₅, V₆ ... ← 0 (working registers)

 The algorithm branches.
 If there are more terms to compute, it loops back.
 If the count has reached zero, it performs the final calculation and stops.
 This is the conditional — the machine takes different paths depending on intermediate results.
 Lovelace did not have the word for it.
 She drew arrows.
 The arrows carried the same logic that every if-statement in every program since then has carried: go here if true, go there if false.

-In 1842, the Italian mathematician Luigi Menabrea published a paper in French describing Charles Babbage's Analytical Engine — a machine that did not exist, drawn in correspondence and technical diagrams, never funded to completion.
+In 1842, the Italian mathematician Luigi Menabrea published a paper in French describing Charles Babbage's Analytical Engine.
+The machine did not exist, and has only been drawn in correspondence and technical diagrams.
+The British government had already walked away that same year after giving Babbage £17,000 for the earlier Difference Engine — the largest scientific grant in British history at the time.
+The Analytical Engine will never be publicly funded.
+Lovelace had no grant, no position, no institution.
+She was doing translation work.
 Someone needed to translate the paper into English.
-Ada Lovelace translated it, then rewrote it.
-The seven appendices she added, labeled A through G, are three times the length of the original.
-Note G, the last, contains the first published algorithm designed for execution by a machine.
+Ada Lovelace translated it, and in the process, rewrote it.
+Note G, the last of the seven appendices she added,, contains the first published algorithm designed for execution by a machine.

 Diagram for the computation of Bernoulli numbers, Ada Lovelace, 1843